These are some people you may meet, when visiting our Church:

 In 2010 my husband and I moved into the area from Scotland.
 As I looked after my granddaughter I decided to take her to St Albans Toddler Group, I found the volunteers so welcoming and friendly that I decided to attend the church.
 I had always been a Christian and gone to church, but during my time in Scotland I had lapsed.
 The welcome and friendliness was such that I felt right at home (having been brought up in the north west), and over the years I got more involved in church life.
 I am now a church warden, help to run the toddler group and thoroughly enjoy helping out at various events throughout the year.
 To me St Albans is like belonging to one big happy family.

-June Nixon (Church Secretary)
+June Nixon (Parish Administrator)

 As well as the variety of church activities, I love the opportunities we have to be part of the local community such as seeing the Church full of Christmas trees at our Christmas Tree Festival and seeing children from local schools come along to take part in the “Rewind” events.
+I enjoy watching sport (especially cricket and tennis) and reading.

 There are many others who contribute in different ways to the life of our church family and local community such as;